tusharpoddar/INFO201-AH/technicalReport.md

 ![airbnb_plot](pics/airbnb_plot.png)

 #### 5.0 Technical description of Shiny application
 We have created our Shiny application with the framework of a Navigation panel on the left hand side and Visualizations/Data/Descriptions on the right hand side.
 The data is in the form of .csv has been loaded into RStudio using the read.csv() function.
-The major libraries used were: dplyr, maps, mapproj, leaflet, shiny, tidyr, ggplot2.
-We organized our code by creating an app.R file and defining the ui and server sections within the same document.
+The major libraries used were: dplyr, rgdal, DT, leaflet, shiny, shinydashboard.
+We organized our code by creating a ui.R file and a server.R file, defining the ui and server sections in different documents.
 We are attempting to determine the safest locations for people to book Airbnbs in Seattle.

 #### 6.0 Conclusion
 One of the weaknesses wit your